rcompos/kubespray-and-pray/README.md

 ### Docker Volume ###

-From the control node, run post-install steps.
-This includes configuring Docker logical volume.
+From the **control node**, create Docker logical volume.
 Raw storage volume (defaults to /dev/sdb) will be used for container storage.

-1. Run ansible post-install tasks.
+1. Create logical volume for container storage.
+Supply -e argument for arbitrary raw volume.
+For example `-e block_device=/dev/sdc`.

-    `$ ansible-playbook kubespray-post.yml`
+    `$ ansible-playbook create-volume.yml`

 ### Gluster Filesystem ###

-Configure hyper-converged storage solution consisting of a Gluster distributed filesystem running as pods in the Kubernetes cluster.
+From the **control node**, configure hyper-converged storage solution consisting of a Gluster distributed filesystem running as pods in the Kubernetes cluster.
 Gluster cluster is managed by Heketi.
 Raw storage volume (defaults to /dev/sdc) will be used for GlusterFS.

 Heketi install procedure: `https://github.com/heketi/heketi/blob/master/docs/admin/install-kubernetes.md`

 1. Run ansible to install kernel modules and glusterfs client.

-    `$ ansible-playbook heketi-gluster/gluster-pre.yml`
+    `$ ansible-playbook heketi-pre.yml`

 2. Create GlusterFS daemonset.